bitnet-io/bitnet-core/doc/build-freebsd.md

 See [dependencies.md](dependencies.md) for a complete overview.

 ### 2. Clone Qtum Repo
-Now that `git` and all the required dependencies are installed, let's clone the Bitnet Core repository to a directory.
+Now that `git` and all the required dependencies are installed, let's clone the Qtum Core repository to a directory.
 All build scripts and commands will run from this directory.
 ``` bash
 git clone https://github.com/qtumproject/qtum --recursive
 ```